rolandhordos/Study-ReactNative/README.md

 The very next bit of complexity has to be a test system.
 No, for me it does not matter the size of a project or team this is not optional.

+Just a wonderful experience.
+Get going testing your Expo app immediately / out of the box.

+Webstorm's Jest configuration found me debugging tests with a couple clicks.
+Still not familiar with Nuclide as a debugger yet.

 ## Roadmap

 ### 0.0.4 Layout